 - Only list what is essential in your procedure

-While other researchers need to know how you conducted your study, the Methodology is not supposed to be a detailed instruction on how to do it.
+While other researchers need to know how you conducted your study, the Methodology is not supposed to be detailed instruction on how to do it.
 Just mention the most important parts of what you did and include the entire detailed process in the Appendix (if needed).
-The Appendix is also where you place the questionnaires, focus group questions, participant information sheet, and other tools used.
+The Appendix is also where you place the questionnaires, focus group questions, participant information sheet and other tools used.

 - Place your data elsewhere